DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-recovering-deleted-files-from-the-handlers-in-proc.markdown

 title: Recovering deleted files from the handlers in /proc/
 tags:
 - Apache
-- Knowledge Base
+- Knowledge base
 - Linux
-- apache
+- Apache
-- deleted files
+- Deleted files
-- file recovary
+- File recovary
-- proc
+- Proc
 ---

 On compromised servers it is very common for the exploit to delete its self/logs to try and hide its presence.